Improving land cover segmentation across satellites using domain adaptation

-The results of \textit{WV2 to DG} test without domain adaptation can be seen in Table~\ref{noresult}.
-The results are quite bad and that is caused by the fact that images from Worldview-2 vary a lot from images from DeepGlobe in both sensor and location on the planet with many classes being different as seen in Fig~\ref{fig:wvdg}.
+The results of \textit{WV2 to DG} without domain adaptation are presented in Table~\ref{wv2dg}.
+The results are unsatisfactory, with many classes being different(Fig~\ref{fig:wvdg}) because images from WorldView-2 vary from images from DeepGlobe in both sensor properties and location.
 Fig~\ref{fig:WV2DGnocycle} shows an example of a few test images and the model output without domain adaptation.
-Everything is considered agriculture by the network which makes very unreliable.
+The network considers everything to be agriculture, which makes it very unreliable.

 The results of using domain adaptation for \textit{WV2 to DG} are provided in Table~\ref{wv2dg}.
 Although the results are not very impressive numerically, there is a big difference between that and the MIoU results without domain adaptation going from 8.31 to 29.8.
 Fig~\ref{fig:WV2DGcycle} shows an example of model output after domain adaptation on a few test images, manifesting very similar labeling to the ground truth.
 Additionally, the results in some cases are better than the ground truth, which demonstrates that the GT annotation is imperfect.
 As an example, it is unclear what is considered forest and what is considered rangeland, and also, some small villages have been completely ignored in the ground truth while parts of them are not; this can observed in Fig~\ref{fig:WV2DGcycle2}.